Embodying Unapologetic Confidence

 I'm not doing this right now — but I know I could if I wanted to.
 Maybe I'll just open the email.
 Maybe I'll just look at the first one.

 Inch by inch.
-Give yourself an inch and pretty soon you'll take a foot.
 The shift from I can't to I could if I wanted to is small.
 But it's everything.
 That tiny shift in language is the beginning of momentum.

 I was working the front desk at my uncle's boat rental in Montauk.
 Eleven years old.
 Things needed to get done — and if I wasn't doing them, nobody was.
 So I just did them.
 No overthinking.
 No waiting for permission.
 Just: this needs handling, I'm handling it.